ut-proj/presentations/codebeam-america-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}

-Here's are some superficial bullet points about me ...
+Here are some superficial bullet points about me ...

 {{% /note %}}